 2. Face off with a Cook Off!

-Parents play an important role in helping kids get away from the lure of digital devices.
-As parents, you can also be the greatest advocate for a device-free lifestyle – keep your phones away during these activities and be a role model for your kids!
+Parents play an important role in helping children get away from the lure of digital devices.
+As parents, you can also be the greatest advocate for a device-free lifestyle – keep your phones away during these activities and be a role model for your children!